 Get Out of Your Comfort Zone

-Comfort zone is called so for obvious reasons – it’s comfortable as heck!
+The comfort zone is called so for obvious reasons – it’s comfortable as heck!
 But when you’re travelling solo, you can’t have the best experience by staying cocooned in it.

 Whatever your apprehensions are, a solo trip is the perfect opportunity to let go of them and be a little flexible.
-If anything, face them head on!
+If anything, face them head-on!
 Don’t like making small talk?
 Initiate mundane conversations with people you meet and learn about them.
 Doing so will make your experience richer.

 You can go back to your comfort zone after your vacation but while on it, the more you step out of it, the better and more memorable your trip will be.